renebarto/baremetal/doc/setting-up-for-development.md

 If Visual Studio 2019 is installed, you can find Ninja in `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja`.

 To install Ninja build on your system separately, download it from [here](https://github.com/ninja-build/ninja/releases/download/v1.11.1/ninja-win.zip), and unpack the ZIP file.
 It will contain only one file, `ninja.exe`.
-For example you can place this file in `C:\Program Files\Ninja` make sure to add it to your PATH environment variable.
+For example you can place this file in `C:\Program Files\Ninja`.
+Make sure to add it to your PATH environment variable.

 To test, open a command line prompt, and execute:
 ```bat